pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/sql-ingest.md

     `pachctl update pipeline` will create pipelines if none exist or update otherwise.

-The database will be queried on a schedule defined in your `cronSpec` parameter and a result file committed to the `name` output repo when the pipeline template command is run.
+When the pipeline template command is run, the database will be queried on a schedule defined in your `cronSpec` parameter and a result file committed to the output repo named after `name`.

 ### Database Secret
 Before you create your SQL Ingest pipelines, make sure to create a [generic secret](../advanced-data-operations/secrets/#create-a-secret) containing your database password in the field `PACHYDERM_SQL_PASSWORD`.